|Applicant Competition||Very High|

 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into New York University.
+Applicants require very good grades in high school to get into NYU.
 The average high school GPA of the admitted freshman class at New York University was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #20 in New York for highest average GPA.
-Even with a competitive GPA, admission to NYU will be challenging as the school denies more applicants than it admits.
+Meeting these GPA requirements alone is not enough to gain admission as NYU is a very selective school.

 |3.50 to 3.75||31%||Avg +|